 What is Reinforcement Pad, RF pad, or Repad?

 A reinforcement pad is an important part of any piping system if this has a branch connection without using any branch fittings or this needs to save from any leakage.

 You can resemble an RF pad or Repad with a washer that has the shape of a donut in case of installed on some pipe branch.
-Depends on the required RF pad can also be like the shape of a rectangle but in a curved shape too.
+Depends on the required RF pad can also be like the shape of a rectangle but in an Oval shape too.